 - Now, twist as you would do in the original exercise.

-If you do not perform this exercise in the right manner, you might increase the chance of muscle strain or back pain.
-Also, you need to remember that the Russian twist exercise is a core exercise.
+If you do not correctly perform this exercise, you might increase the chance of muscle strain or back pain.
+Also, remember that the Russian twist exercise is a core exercise.
 Resultantly, your back will only function to stabilize your core.

 Russian twist exercise mainly targets the core muscles.
 In addition, it targets the rectus abdominis, oblique muscles, transverse abdominis, erector spinae, hip flexors, scapular muscles, and the latissimus dorsi.

 Russian twist exercise is an excellent exercise for a core workout that you can add to your routine.
 You can also incorporate it into your more complex workout programs.
 You can begin by building up gradually.
 Allow yourself the time to recover as you do each workout for your core.